tenstorrent/pytorch2.0_ttnn/docs/ProblemSolving.md

 ../tt-metal/ttnn/ttnn/decorators.py:327: TypeError
 ```

-First part with `self = FastOperation` tells you which Operation compiler tried to call.
-In this case it is `ttnn.clone`.
-Then log specifies how it was called.
-In this case the call is
+The first part with `self = FastOperation` indicates which operation the compiler tried to call, in this case, `ttnn.clone`.
+The log specifies how it was called:
 ```
 ttnn.clone(ttnn.Tensor([1, 256, 1024], bfloat16, tile), MemoryConfig, bfloat16)
 ```

 ### Finding the cause
-Now lets compare with python binding for ttnn.clone in tt-metal:
+Now, compare with the Python binding for `ttnn.clone` in TT-Metal:
 https://github.com/tenstorrent/tt-metal/blob/main/ttnn/cpp/ttnn/operations/data_movement/copy/copy_pybind.cpp#L93-L110
 ```
 bind_registered_operation(